raja-7-c/raja-7-c.github.io/_pages/about.md

 👨🏻‍💻 I am a final-year student pursuing a BTech + MTech (Interdisciplinary Dual Degree) in Materials Science and Healthcare Informatics at IIT Bombay.

-🔬 I am passionate about applying AI in healthcare, focusing on biomedical data science, NeuroAI, Deep Learning, Computer Vision, and Natural Language Processing.
+🔬 I am passionate about applying AI in healthcare, focusing on psycholinguistics, NeuroAI, and Language Processing.
 I aim to leverage expertise in these areas to advance medical diagnosis and improve patient well-being through innovative AI solutions.

 📚 I'm currently working towards my Master's Thesis at the junction of natural language processing (NLP), machine learning (ML), and computational social science.